Free Online Video Training Resources

 "GCFLearnFree.org® is supported by the Goodwill Community Foundation, Inc. (GCF®).
 GCFLearnFree.org, formerly GCF Global Learning®, is operated on behalf of GCF by Goodwill Industries of Eastern North Carolina, Inc. (GIENC)."
 This website claims to offer over 200 free tutorials (not all computer related).
 Many of the tutorials include videos.

-A list of the computer tutorials is available at http://www.gcflearnfree.org/computer/.
+A list of the computer tutorials on computer basics is available at http://www.gcflearnfree.org/computer/.
 The "office" software tutorials include (among others) Word and Excel 2007; Word 2010; Outlook 2003; Publisher 2003 and three of the Open Office applications.
 Other software tutorials include Windows 7 and a number of tutorials on using the internet.

 For the Word 2010 tutorial, connect to http://www.gcflearnfree.org/computer/topic.aspx?id=174.
 This turorial was tested and recommended by a participant in the Microsoft Word classes taught by FRPCUG at the Fort Collins Senior Center.